scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 33

-Mixed hot chocolate mix with my Soylent today for lunch to find out if it's good or not...
+Mixed hot chocolate mix with my Soylent today.
+Super good idea on my part if I do say so myself.
+It was creamy, chocolately, and delicious.
+Definitely going to have to do this one again, since it's just some more powder it mixes in easily and I can keep the amount of water I've put in to make it more creamy.

+I had regular soylent for my dinner, tasty.
+My friend who drinks 2.0 everynow and then and has compared the taste to soy milk.
+I've never had soy milk, so I don't know if that's a good comparison or not.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/